appfair/App/docs/index.md

 #### How does the App Fair co-exist with an existing Homebrew installation?

 The App Fair bundles Homebrew itself and stores it in a unique location at `~/Library/Caches/appfair-homebrew/Homebrew/bin/brew`.
-It uses the `HOMEBREW_INSTALL_FROM_API` mechanism to avoid needing to clone the enture cask repository.
+It uses the `HOMEBREW_INSTALL_FROM_API` mechanism to avoid needing to clone the entire cask repository.

 marc@zap Fair % ~/Library/Caches/appfair-homebrew/Homebrew/bin/brew uninstall --cask rectangle